 Following stints as a practice co-owner and as a relief vet, I have worked at Central Texas Animal Hospital since 1998.

-I met my husband, Jon, in high school.
-We married 3 weeks after graduation and are celebrating our 25th Anniversary.
-Our daughter, Chloe, is an active, busy student at The University of Texas.
+I met my husband Jon, in high school.
+We married 3 weeks after graduation – over 25 years ago!
+Our lovely daughter Chloe is a UT graduate.

 Dr. Julien joined the Central Texas Animal Hospital team in June of 2005.
 He grew up in Dixon, a rural town of 1,600 residents in southern Missouri.
 He completed his undergraduate studies at Washington University in St. Louis and received his Doctorate of Veterinary Medicine from the University of Missouri, Columbia in 2004.

 Dr. Julien has been happily married since 2000 to his wonderful wife, Christine, who is Assistant Professor of Electrical and Computer Engineering at UT.
-They are the proud parents of Maya, who was born in May 2007.
+They are the proud parents of Maya and Cora.

 In college, Dr. Julien was an All-American distance runner and ran the Chicago Marathon four consecutive years while in Veterinary school.
 In his free time, he enjoys trying to muster the willpower to get back in shape.
 He also enjoys good books and trying new restaurants.
-Tim, Christine, and their daughter Maya love traveling.
+Tim, Christine, and their daughters enjoy traveling.

 Dr. Ussery grew up in northwest Arkansas.
 As a child she knew that she wanted to work with animals.
 She received a Bachelors in Biology and minored in Honors Interdisciplinary Studies from The University of Central Arkansas.
 During undergrad she worked at a busy mixed animal practice where she grew to appreciate the problem solving aspect of medicine.
 Dr. Ussery then attended The Louisiana State University School of Veterinary Medicine where she received her Doctorate of Veterinary Medicine.
 After graduation, she moved to Austin and worked at a mixed animal practice outside of the city.
 She is now happy to call CTAH her new home away from home.
 In her free time she enjoys yoga, reading, horseback riding and exploring Austin with her husband, Bryce, and her dog, Becka.